kurokawa-akito/BLE_TLS_Connection/README.md

 # Introduction
-This project integrates an HSM to implement the standard TLS authentication process over Bluetooth Low Energy connection.
+* This project integrates an HSM to implement the standard TLS authentication process over Bluetooth Low Energy connection.
+* Since this project primarily focuses on development at the **application layer** and **GATT profile**, this repository just provides the corresponding code, primarily used to demonstrate how to implement TLS in BLE connections.

+  * Release: hex file for flash
+  * app/app_data.c, ./Profiles/app_simple_gatt.c: OOB Data exchange, Certificates Chain verification and challenge validation
+  * commom/Profiles: GATT profile
 ## Contents
 - [Tools](#tools)
 - [IDE](#ide)